-Is more testers always the best solution when you’re experiencing a dip in feedback?
-In this Ask the Expert series, Centercode’s Chris Rader weighs in on large tester teams: when they work, when they don’t, and how to manage when your stakeholders want to keep adding testers.
+Is adding more testers always the best solution when you're experiencing a dip in feedback?
+In this Ask the Expert series, Centercode’s Chris Rader discusses large tester teams: when they work, when they don’t, and how to manage when your stakeholders want to keep adding testers.

 Got a question you’d like to see on the Centercode Blog?
-Shoot an email to help@centercode.com with the subject line, “Ask the Expert”!
+Send an email to help@centercode.com with the subject line, “Ask the Expert”!

 Hey Experts,

-I’m a test manager at a company that makes mobile apps.
-I started running beta tests as part of my job last year, but basically, as soon as quarantine started, my company needed someone full time so I volunteered as tribute. 🙂
+I’m a test manager at a company that creates mobile apps.
+I started running beta tests as part of my job last year, and when quarantine began, my company needed someone full-time, so I stepped up. 🙂

-Needless to say, I’ve had to learn a lot in a short period.
-Even though I feel like I’ve made really good progress, I’m still having a hard time getting quality feedback from projects with 500+ testers.
+Needless to say, I’ve had to learn a lot quickly.
+Even though I feel like I’ve made significant progress, I’m still struggling to get quality feedback from projects with 500+ testers.

-Whenever there isn’t enough feedback coming in, my stakeholders tell me to add more testers.
-But even though adding testers does bring in more feedback, it’s harder to get the details I need to send it to Engineering.
-I spend so much time just following up with testers that it eats into the time I need to triage and build reports.
-Overall, I feel like the project quality goes down the more testers I add.
+Whenever feedback is lacking, my stakeholders suggest adding more testers.
+While this does increase feedback, it becomes harder to extract the detailed insights I need to forward to Engineering.
+I spend so much time following up with testers that it cuts into my time for triaging and building reports.
+Overall, I feel like the project quality diminishes as more testers are added.

 What should I do?